Take a closer look at the Jeep factory warranty and know what your other options are for coverage.

 On the other hand, some modifications could void the entire warranty coverage.
 If you change or tamper with the odometer, you will lose your warranty.
 The only time this is permitted is if the repair technician does it while following all of the legal guidelines.
 You also can’t attach a device to your Jeep that disconnects the vehicle’s odometer.

-None of the Jeep warranties provide coverage for weather damage.
-This exclusion includes acts of nature as well.
+None of the Jeep warranties provide coverage for collision damage, weather, or acts of nature.
 You won’t receive any repairs for damage caused by:

 - Tree sap